Colombia–Venezuela relations: Breaking relations and closing embassies

 On February 23, 2019, Maduro cut off diplomatic ties with Colombia.
 All embassies and consulates were closed and the diplomats were evacuated.
 This situation persisted until August 28, 2022, when Colombia and Venezuela restored diplomatic relations following the election of Colombian President Gustavo Petro.

 74th United Nations General Assembly

 At the 74th United Nations General Assembly General Debate, President Iván Duque Márquez presented a 128-page dossier revealing Venezuela's support of a plot for a cross-border penetration by assisting a criminal network, which is against Colombia.

 On September 30, 2019, Colombia's defense minister Guillermo Botero summoned the media to divulge evidence proving that Venezuela is sheltering and coordinating with the National Liberation Army (ELN) to plan attacks against Colombia.

-Gustavo Petro 2022–2026
+Gustavo Petro (2022–2026)

-Gustavo Petro's presidency began on August 7, 2022.
-On June 19, 2022, he was elected the 34th President of Colombia.
+On June 19, 2022, Gustavo Petro was elected the 34th President of Colombia.
+He was sworn in on August 7.
 On August 26, Petro asked his ambassador to Venezuela to establish all ties with neighboring countries.
 The phone calls were made during the act of possession.